 Welcome to the Public Sector Employment (PSE) Statistics websection

 This websection provides access to all the latest Public Sector Employment statistics which are published quarterly.
-The latest statistics cover the period Q3 2013 and were updated at 9.30 am on the 18th December 2013.
+The latest statistics cover the period Q4 2013 and were updated at 9.30 am on the 19th March 2014.

 The PSE statistics provide useful information on the level and structure of public sector employment in Scotland.